-High-throughput, short-read (Illumina) sequencing using a MiSeq i100 (Plus)
+High-throughput (short-read) sequencing using an Illumina MiSeq i100 (Plus)

-I’ve been using the original Illumina Miseq system for my small sequencing runs (amplicon libraries to assess on-target editing, small screens, validating WGS & (sc)RNA-seq libraries before deep sequencing) over the past 5 years but recently our genomics core acquired the new Illumina Miseq i100 Plus system and it’s amazing.
-I wanted to share details on how to load/run it since it’s so much easier, faster, and cheaper and I figure it’ll be quite popular for the next few years.
+I’ve been using the original Illumina Miseq system for my small sequencing runs (amplicon libraries to assess on-target editing, small CRISPR screens, validating whole genome & (sc)RNA libraries before deep sequencing) over the last 5 years but recently our genomics core acquired the new Illumina Miseq i100 Plus system and it’s amazing.
+I wanted to share details on how to load/run it since it’s much easier, faster, and cheaper and I figure it’ll be quite popular for the foreseeable future.
 This also allows me a space to walk through Illumina’s chemistry.

 Why do I like this instrument so much?
 It’s a huge improvement over the original MiSeq in all the categories that matter (sequencing yield, kit cost, loading time, runtime).
-For example, it used to cost $1100 for a 5M read, 300-cycle kit which would take 1-2hrs to load (including the time it took for the reagents to thaw) and 24hr to sequence.
-With the new Miseq i100, for $550, I can purchase a 5M read, 300-cycle kit which takes <30 min to load (no thawing required) and 8hr to sequence.
+For example, it used to cost ~$1000 for a 5M read, 300-cycle kit which would take 1-2hrs to load (including the time it took for the reagents to thaw) and 24hr to sequence.
+With the new Miseq i100, for ~$500, I can purchase a 5M read, 300-cycle kit which takes <30 min to load (no thawing required) and 8hr to sequence.
 Essentially, everything improved 2-4x.
-That’s real progress.
+That’s significant progress.

-There is already a great online resource summarizing Illumina adaptors and sequencing chemistry (https://teichlab.github.io/scg_lib_structs/methods_html/Illumina.html) but I’ll summarize briefly here focusing on the Miseq i100 approach (which mirrors the NovaSeq 6000).
+There is already a great online resource summarizing Illumina adaptors and sequencing chemistry (https://teichlab.github.io/scg_lib_structs/methods_html/Illumina.html) but I’ll summarize briefly here focusing on the Miseq i100 approach (which matches the NovaSeq 6000).
+I’ll also include some details on upstream steps (library generation & cluster generation).

 The core idea is we need to add universal ends to our DNA of interest so that’s it’s “sequenceable” on Illumina’s instruments.
 In other words, we need to adapt our DNA.
-Along the way, we also add unique sequences (“indexes”) to the DNA to mark (“barcode”) separate samples so that we can pool and sequence a bunch of DNA together (“multiplex”) then assign individual reads back to their original source later.
-There’s a lot of jargon when it comes to sequencing but it’s all fairly sensible once you understand the underlying process.
+Along the way, we also make sure the DNA is within an acceptable size range (typically 200-800bp) for sequencing (a limitation set by Illumina’s technique) and add unique sequences (“indexes”) to the DNA to mark (“barcode”) separate samples so that we can pool and sequence a bunch of DNA from different sources together and then assign the results (“reads”) back to their original samples later.
+There’s a lot of jargon when it comes to sequencing but it’s all fairly sensible once you understand the fundamental steps.

 Decide on which kit you want to run (see table on right or Illumina's website for more details)

-• Available kits generate 5M or 25M quality clusters (reads that pass filter) with 100-, 300-, and 600-cycle options.
-50-100M read kits coming soon for the i100 Plus which is a good size to validate cloned pools and/or small CRISPR screens.
+• Available kits generate 5M or 25M quality reads with 100-, 300-, and 600-cycle options.
+50-100M read kits coming soon for the i100 Plus which is a good size to validate large cloned libraries or assess small, CRISPR-based screens.

 • Kits composed of two separate components (dry reagent package and wet reagent box)